5 Fresh Ideas for Wedding Centerpieces

 Find affordable inspiration in these five expert tips for centerpieces that save pennies without sacrificing personality and style.

-Instead of one huge wedding cake and lots of elaborate floral arrangements, make a simple round cake the center of attention at each table, says Sarah Beth Smith, a Tacoma, Wash.-based stylist and handmade crafter who blogs at DeedsAndPetunia.
+Instead of one huge wedding cake and lots of elaborate floral arrangements, make a simple round cake the center of attention at each table, says Sarah Beth Smith, a Tacoma, Washington-based stylist and handmade crafter.
 Decorate the cakes with candles that represent the table number, colors and designs that match your wedding theme, and/or fresh flowers, and showcase the cakes on stands made with vintage glass plates and candlesticks.

 Adorn recycled milk bottles with handmade table number tags made from paper, chipboard, wood or copper foil and garden twine or ribbon, and then fill them with seasonal blooms, suggests Smith.
 Instead of numbers, you could also write words like “Love” or “Joy,” or include phrases or names of places that mean something to you.